aka818/Excel_Dashboard/README.md

 # Excel_Dashboard
-Analysis of sales made by a store through different online channels to different age groups of people.
+Inertactive dashboard for analyzing sales made by a store through different online channels to different age groups of people.